 2. Don’t pour too thick.

-The thicker you pour resin layers, the more heat that builds up in the resin mass.
+The thicker you pour resin layers, the more heat builds in the resin mass.
 If you need to pour in thick layers, use a resin designed for that purpose.
 The Resin Obsession deep pour epoxy resin cures slowly, allowing heat to build gradually.
 You can pour it up to two inches thick at once.
 That makes it ideal for epoxy river tables and memorial flower paperweights.

 3. Cool the resin.

 While it seems a little odd to say this, cooling resin may be necessary during the curing phase.
 You can do this by elevating the mold surface and allowing cool air to circulate underneath.
 You can also lower your room temperature.